Tutorial: Diagnose a virtual machine network routing problem using the Azure portal

 To further analyze routing, review the effective routes for myVM network interface.

 1. In the search box at the top of the portal, enter virtual machines.
-Select Virtual machines in the search results.
+Select Virtual machines from the search results.

 2. Under Settings, select Networking, then select the network interface.